 Nurse practitioner Amita Avadhani, Ph.D., DNP, DCC, ACNP-BC, NP-C, CCRN, president of the NJSNA Forum for Advanced Practice Nurses, prefer not to think of the current situation as the new normal.
 “It is evolving every day,” she says.
 “I don’t think we’ll go back to the pre-COVID times for a very, very long time.”

 Avadhani worked in an intensive care unit in a New Jersey hospital during the peak pandemic of the spring, saying it was “like a war zone,” with the ICU overflowing with patients and adult patients filling up the pediatric ICU, as well.
 Some of those patients never made it home.

 “The hardest part was seeing very young people die and having to deliver this news to their family members,” she recalls.
 “It was terrible.”

 Everyone at her hospital vividly remembers the surge of COVID-19 patients and dreads the possibility of a similar second wave.
 “There is a lot of fear of the unknown,” she says.

 She continues, “Now we’re at a point where the numbers are down, and we’re kind of just waiting.
 There’s this whole fear of how it’s going to go.”

 Hospitalist Suzanne Pham, MD, director of the COVID-19 response team at Weiss Memorial Hospital in Chicago, also acknowledges the uncertainty of the current situation.

-8 Strategies To Help Nurses Navigate Uncertainty In The COVID Era:
+8 Strategies for Contract Nurses to Navigate Uncertainty in the COVID Pandemic: